AnthusAI/Cursor-Storybook-Artifacts/README.md

 ## Transform Your Business Ideas into Working Software

-**Vibe Coding Workbench** is a powerful starter kit designed specifically for business leaders with a vision.
+**Vibe Coding Workbench** is a starter kit designed specifically for business leaders with a vision.
 It enables you to transform your business ideas into functional prototypes without coding expertise, creating working software that demonstrates real business value.
 Built with best practices and agile principles at its core, it produces high-quality prototypes that developers can easily refine and integrate into production systems.

 For more information and access to the source code, visit our [GitHub repository](https://github.com/AnthusAI/Vibe-Coding-Workbench).

-When you've created something valuable with Vibe Coding and need help taking it to the next level, [Anthus AI Solutions](https://anth.us) provides the expertise to help you launch, deploy, and operate your application with enterprise-grade quality.
+When you've created something valuable with Vibe Coding and need help taking it to the next level, [Anthus AI Solutions](https://anth.us) provides the expertise to help you deploy and operate your application with enterprise-level sophistication.

 ![Application Light Mode](images/app-light.png)